 Everest Base Camp Trek Walking Hours

 On average, your daily trekking will involve a 6-7 hrs trek at an increased altitude.
 Some days will be slightly longer and some will be shorter but be prepared to walk 6-7 hrs every day on average carrying your backpack.
 During rest and acclimatization days, the trekking hour will be shorter.
 The trekking hour each day may vary as per your fitness level but fear not, as you will have plenty of time to cover the everyday distance at your own pace.
 You start the trek at 8 am and reach the overnight place lately by 4 pm including 1 hr lunch break.
-There are numerous teashops and rest places throughout the trail so you can always rest and have a cup of ginger lemon honey as a booster for onward journey.
+There are numerous teashops and rest places throughout the trail so you can always rest and have a cup of ginger lemon honey as a booster for the onward journey.

 Everest Base Camp Trek Map

-Above map illustrates the trail of Everest base camp trek.
+The above map illustrates the trail of the Everest base camp trek.

 Everest Base Camp Trek Altitude Chart

 The maximum altitude on the Everest base camp trek is 5545m at Kalapathar and the maximum overnight altitude on the Everest base camp trek is 5160m at Gorekshep.
 The starting and ending point of your trek is Lukla which sits at an altitude of 2800m.

 Altitude is the main point of concern for everyone doing the Everest base camp trek.
-The high altitude involving in the trek makes it more challenging.
+The high altitude involved in the trek makes it more challenging.
 You start the trek from 2800m and over the course of 8 days, you gain altitude every day, eventually reaching 5545m at Kalapathar.